mchlleliu/MaleLimitedEvo/README.md

 # (Insert paper title here)
-Repository of Code and Data associated with Grieshop et al. 202X: (DOI)
+Repository of Code and Data associated with Grieshop et al. 202X: (DOI) RNA-Seq reads associated with this publication can be found in: [#BioProject] (SRA link)

 ## Notes
 ### Abbreviations used: